 Note: In this manual, "preferred movie codecs" refers to Apple ProRes, HAP, and Photo-JPEG codecs.
-The H.264 and mp4 movie formats/codecs are considered "non-preferred."
+H.264, mp4, and all other movie formats/codecs are considered "non-preferred."

 Movie files that don't require audio playback should not have embedded audio tracks, but embedded audio tracks in movies can be played (see "Audio Output" on page 102).
 To completely remove audio tracks from movies, use an application to re-render or export the movie without its audio tracks or try dropping the file onto the AVF Batch Converter application, making sure the "Strip audio tracks from files" button is not selected (see "AVF Batch Converter" on page 170).